Koi ponds and organic wastes

 - high organic loads are also implicated in environmental gill disease, a serious and relatively common koi health problem

-- increased levels of organic compounds can make the water look mucky, often resulting in foam being produced at water returns, e.g. filter outlets and waterfalls.
+- raised levels of organic compounds can make the water look mucky, often resulting in foam being produced at water returns, e.g. filter outlets and waterfalls.